kwasniew/hyperapp2-real-world-example/README.md

 When comparing different implementations remember that:
 * code formatting matters
-* not all versions are equal (some are very buggy and lack features)
+* some versions are more buggy than the others and do less error handling
+* some version lack features